Best Primary Care EMR Software Buyer's Guide 2025

 3. Relying on advice from colleagues using EMR software already

-Although #3 is ideal, every provider and practice workflow is unique and therefore what works for one provider may not suit the other.
+Although #3 is ideal, every provider and practice workflow is unique, and therefore, what works for one provider may not suit another.
 “One size fits all” simply doesn’t apply in the world of healthcare IT.
-Software experts and industry specialists are an ideal source of information, and advice and ultimately ensure that the right decision is made.
+Software experts and industry specialists are an ideal source of information and advice, and ultimately ensure that the right decision is made.

 What To Look For In Potential EMR Software?